michyul/fractal/README.md

 ## Usage

 Open `index.html` in a modern web browser.
-Select the fractal type, adjust the iteration count and (for Julia set) a complex constant, then click **Render** to generate the fractal.
+The fractal image is drawn automatically when the page loads.
+Select the fractal type, adjust the iteration count and (for Julia set) a complex constant.
+Clicking **Render** redraws the fractal with the current settings.

 The rendering runs entirely in the browser.